abooij/wiwikwlhott/faq.rst

 without having to state any requirements above dimension :math:`n`.
 Namely, if a type is :math:`n`-truncated, it is also automatically :math:`(n+1)`-truncated.
-Just like the previous example, this claim is true both as a statement in HoTT, and as a claim about the homotopical semantics of HoTT.
+Just like the previous example, this claim about truncatedness is true both as a statement in HoTT, and as a claim about the homotopical semantics of HoTT.

 Univalence will let you translate results along things that should be considered the same.
 A predicate that holds for a type :math:`A` automatically also holds :math:`B` if there is an equivalence from :math:`A` to :math:`B`.

-If you naively translate the widely-known definition of higher-dimensional zoggblobs from classical mathematics into HoTT, then it is likely you don't have such automatic invariance of predicates along zoggblobs that are considered equivalent.
-This breaks for essentially the same reasons that you didn't used to have the invariance in classical mathematics in the first place.
+Suppose you naively translate the widely-known definition of higher-dimensional zoggblobs from classical mathematics into HoTT.
+It is unlikely you'll have such automatic invariance of predicates along zoggblobs that are considered equivalent [#breaks]_.
+It is unlikely you are automatically able to make use of the higher-dimensional structure of types of MLTT.
 We state some examples.

 .. todo::
    Think about some examples.